Lawrise/Nexus/README.md

 ## 📚 Overview

-Atomic is a next-generation knowledge management platform that seamlessly bridges note-taking and active learning.
-Unlike traditional tools that fragment your learning journey across multiple applications, Atomic creates a unified ecosystem where ideas connect, knowledge evolves, and understanding deepens.
+Nexus is a next-generation knowledge management platform that seamlessly bridges note-taking and active learning.
+Unlike traditional tools that fragment your learning journey across multiple applications, Nexus creates a unified ecosystem where ideas connect, knowledge evolves, and understanding deepens.

 ## 🗺️ Roadmap